Candy Store Cup - Notice of Race (NOR)

 4.1 Each yacht shall ensure that that at least one afterguard member is active with The Racing Rules of Sailing (RRS) and has a thorough understanding of the RRS and the Appendix SY.
-The Captain or designated individual will submit the compliance form (page 2 of Exhibit 3) with information on the designated RRS-Safety Afterguard Member and the Communications Officer no later than June 15, 2017.
-Exhibit 3 can be found on the event website, and will be distributed to all captains via email.
-If the designated RRS Afterguard Member submitted a form at a previous regatta and the name is listed on the SYRA website superyra.org/after-guard then it is not required to resubmit the form.
+The Captain or designated individual will submit the compliance form (page 2 of Exhibit 3) with information on the designated RRS-Safety Afterguard Member and the Communications Officer no later than June 15, 2018.
+Exhibit 3 can be found on the event website, and will be distributed to all Captains via email.
+If the designated RRS Afterguard Member submitted a form at a previous regatta and the name is listed on the SYRA website superyra.org/after-guard, then he or she is not required to resubmit the form.

-4.2 The Organizing Authority will review all compliance forms prior to July 7, 2017 and communicate any concerns or issues to the Captain.
+4.2 The organizer will review all compliance forms prior to July 7, 2018 and communicate any concerns or issues to the Captain.

 4.3 The Captain will designate a Communications Officer who will monitor and communicate on the VHF safety channel.
 It is recommended that this individual have experience with radio protocol and experience with and an understanding of the RRS and Appendix SY.